-It's that cool, crisp time of year for a variety of fresh flowers and veggies.
+It's a cool, crisp time of year for a variety of fresh flowers and veggies.
 Crops just thrive during fall in Southern Maryland.
 We have been busy harvesting the last of the summer flowers and moving into prime dahlia season!
-We are also spending our evenings covering our plants with "frost blankets"....yep, just like we add extra blankets and flannel sheets come fall, our crops get them too (picture below).
+We are also spending our evenings covering our plants with "frost blankets"....yep, just like we add extra blankets and flannel sheets come fall, our crops get them too.
 This helps extend the growing season as we have warm days but frosty nights.
-We have also been planning for next season, stay tuned as we enter December and January for some exciting news!

 We have a couple of exciting news and events coming up for Thanksgiving that we want to share with you.
 Our goal in sharing through this blog and our social media is to connect you more to our farm and how we grow.

-NEW!
-Just announced.
-We have teamed up with Days of Mays Floral in Solomon's to offer centerpieces for your Thanksgiving table, or for hosts gifts for the holiday weekend.
+We teamed up with Days of May Florals to offer centerpieces for your Thanksgiving table, or for hosts gifts for the holiday weekend.
 These will be carefully crafted in a beautiful rust glazed fall vase (pictured below).
-Bring a little festive nature inside for the holiday. $65.
-Details and to reserve yours can be found under the "Events" tab here on our website.
+Bring a little festive nature inside for the holiday.
+Details and to reserve yours can be found on our website.

 Join us the day after Thanksgiving on Black Friday to work off that turkey and enjoy some cool, crisp air.
 Bring your loved ones and spend some time outside with us diggin' in the dirt.
 Rain or shine, we will have partial cover in our high tunnel.
 Bundle up in your flannel and let's have some fun on the farm.

 We hope to see you the week of Thanksgiving!!
 Remember that our farm will be open on Black Friday, we are not open to the public, so this is a great chance to come out, see the farm, and meet us.